Marpa, A practical general parser: the recognizer: Preliminaries

-We say that symbol \Vsym{x} is \dfn{nullable} if and only if $\Vsym{x} \destar \epsilon$. \Vsym{x} is \dfn{nonnull} if and only if it is not nullable.
-Following Aycock and Horspool\cite{AH2002}, all nullable symbols in grammar \Cg{} are nulling -- every symbol which can derive the null string always derives the null string.
-It is shown in \cite{AH2002} how to do this without losing generality or the ability to efficiently evaluate a semantics that is defined in terms of an original grammar that includes symbols which are both nullable and non-nulling, empty rules, etc.
+Following Aycock and Horspool~\cite{AH2002}, all nullable symbols in grammar \Cg{} are nulling -- every symbol which can derive the null string always derives the null string.
+It is shown in~\cite{AH2002} how to do this without losing generality or the ability to efficiently evaluate a semantics that is defined in terms of an original grammar that includes symbols which are both nullable and non-nulling, empty rules, etc.